 We all love rocky road ice cream, but have you tried rocky road brownies?
 Fudgy brownies were meant to be topped with warm marshmallows and melty chocolate.
 These brownies are moist, decadent, and chocolaty.

 When I say chocolaty, I mean chocolaty.
 This rocky road brownie recipe uses cocoa powder for a rich chocolate flavor.
-And, there are semi-sweet chocolate chips added into the batter as well as melted on top.
+And, semi-sweet chocolate chips are added into the batter and melted on top.
 If you are looking for a way to satisfy your chocolate fix, this recipe is exactly what you have been looking for.